LuigiStammati/DRY-Ansible-for-Network-Automation/docs/playbook-docs/pb_backup_config_README.md

 This playbook retrieves all the active configurations of target devices and collects them in a local backup folder.
 Configuration files are named with the corresponding device hostname, along with an optional timestamp and label.

+By default, configuration files are retrieved in _text_ format.
+You can select a different format (among text, set, json and xml) by overriding the variable `config_format`

 ## Requirements and Role Dependencies

 This Playbook relies on the following roles